 Attribute hierarchies allow access to the DIB with varying degrees of granularity.
-This is achieved by allowing the value components of attributes to be accessed by using either their specific attribute type identifier (a direct reference to the attribute) or by the identifier of a more generic attribute type identifier (an indirect reference).
+This is achieved by allowing the value components of attributes to be accessed by using either their specific attribute type identifier (a direct reference to the attribute) or by the identifier of a more generic attribute type (an indirect reference).

-Semantically related attributes may be placed in a hierarchical relationship, the more specialized being placed subordinate to the more generalized.
+Semantically and syntactically related attribute types may be placed in a hierarchical relationship, the more specialized being subtypes to the more generalized.
 Searching for, or retrieving attributes and their values is made easier by quoting the more generalized attribute type; a filter item so specified is evaluated for the more specialized types as well as for the quoted type; a context assertion specified for the more generalized attribute type is also applied to the more specialized type.

-Where subordinate specialized types are selected to be returned as part of a search result these types shall be returned if available.
-Where the more general types are selected to be returned as part of a search result, both the general and the specialized types shall be returned, if available.
+Where specialized subtypes are selected to be returned as part of a search result these types shall be returned if available.
+Where the more general types are selected to be returned as part of a search result, both attributes of the general and the specialized types shall be returned, if available.
 An attribute value shall always be returned as a value of its own attribute type.

-For an entry to contain a value of an attribute type belonging to an attribute hierarchy, that type shall be explicitly included either in the definition of an object class to which the entry belongs, or because the DIT content rule applicable to that entry permits it.
+For an entry to contain a value of a user attribute type belonging to an attribute hierarchy, that type shall be explicitly included either in the definition of an object class to which the entry belongs, or in the DIT content rule applicable to that entry.